Manage Delta Sharing providers (for data recipients)

 Run the following command using the Databricks CLI.

-databricks unity-catalog providers list-shares --name <provider_name>
+databricks unity-catalog providers list-shares --name <provider-name>

 Update a provider (rename, change owner, comment)

-You can use Data Explorer, the Databricks Unity Catalog CLI, or the ALTER PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor to modify the provider object in your Unity Catalog metastore:
+You can use Catalog Explorer, the Databricks Unity Catalog CLI, or the ALTER PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor to modify the provider object in your Unity Catalog metastore:

 • Rename the provider to modify the way users see the provider object in their Databricks interfaces.